 You can also view your 2020 Student Council members here PDF, 675.44 KB

 2020 Student Council nominations

 The Student Council is made up of 8 students across MIT.
-Roles for nomination include: President, Vice-President and 6 Full members.
+Roles for nomination include: President and 7 general members.
 Nominate yourself or a friend if you think you/they have what it takes.